VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 ---
 layout: post
-title:  "QA guide to Android applications testing.
+title:  "QA guide to Android application testing.
 Part 1: Lifecycle."
 description: "Test Android applications like a professional: learn technique of catching Lifecycle related bugs."
 ---

 To find bugs faster and contributing less effort you need to know *what developers usually forget to handle?*
-If you start from checking things where chance of error is higher - you will find a bug faster.
+If you start checking things where the chance of error is higher - you will find a bug faster.

-This article teaches you find bugs related to application Lifecycle.
+This article teaches you to find bugs related to an application Lifecycle.
-Lifecycle handling isn't such a complicated thing itself, it's just super easy to forget about it, and developers off course often do.
+Lifecycle handling isn't such a complicated thing itself, it's just super easy to forget about it, and developers of course often do.

 # Lifecycle